zavolokas/PatchMatch/README.md

 As an output the algorithm provides built **nearest neighbor field (NNF)** of correspondences between patches of two images.

+As an output the algorithm provides built **nearest neighbor field (NNF)** of correspondences between patches of two images.

 More information can be found in [this scientific publication](http://gfx.cs.princeton.edu/pubs/Barnes_2009_PAR/index.php).

 ## What is it for?